 The pool should be activated for each separate game (Example: Your team is scheduled to play both Monday and Tuesday evening and you only have 8 for both games.
 On Monday, you will activate the pool and then on Tuesday, you will need to have a different player from the pool).

 Pool players are not guaranteed if requested.
-Therefore it is important that you obtain planned attendance from all players well in advance of a scheduled game (you can utilize SI Play for RSVPs).
+Therefore it is important that you obtain planned attendance from all players well in advance of a scheduled game (you can utilize Game Changer for RSVPs).
 The earlier you request a pool player increases the likelihood of your request being met.

 Upon approval of the player agent use of a non-pool player (i.e., borrowing a player from the opposing team) may be used in “emergency” situations where a team would be left with no alternative, but to forfeit the game.